carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 > ## Exercise 1: Looking at specific reads
 >
-> How would you show in the terminal the ID and quality of last read in `JP4D_R1.fastq `?
+> How would you show in the terminal the ID and quality of the last read in `JP4D_R1.fastq `?
 > a) `tail JP4D_R1.fastq`
 > b) `head -n 4 JP4D_R1.fastq`
 > c) `more JP4D_R1.fastq`